← Home

 Design Philosophy

-Unlike other protocols, on the Web it’s the content producer who decides how content should be viewed.
+Unlike reader-centric protocols such as Gemini, on the Web it’s the author who decides how content should be viewed.

 The presentation and design of this site is ultimately based on my desire to embody the web that I wish to see.
 Minimalism aside, I feel that the web is now quite a noisy and aggressive place to be.
 I hate it when I visit a site and it’s basically unreadable because of all of the pop-ups, the content loads slowly because it’s being loaded via JavaScript (if it loads at all), and there’s lots of very heavy CSS.